Cox-Automotive/alks.js/API.md

 - props <code>Object</code>
     - .baseUrl <code>String</code> - The base URL of the ALKS service
-    - .userid <code>String</code> - The ID of the user making the request
-    - .password <code>String</code> - The password of the user making the request
+    - .accessToken <code>String</code> - The OAuth2 access token used to authorize the request
     - .account <code>String</code> - The AWS account to use when provisioning the credentials
     - .role <code>String</code> - The ALKS role to use when provisioning the credentials
     - .sessionTime <code>String</code> - The session length for the credentials